Work Environment

 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Entry - Retail Merchandiser
+Entry / Progression - Retail Merchandiser

 Most retail merchandisers begin their careers by completing a general retail management course.
 Specialisation in this area usually occurs about a year after training commences.